Gastroenterology & GI Surgery

 • Foregut Clinic: In this clinic, GI specialists work with pediatric surgeons to care for patients with complex conditions of the esophagus, intestines and biliary system.

-• Feeding Disorders Clinic: Our Feeding Disorders Clinic is a collaboration between the GI team and Phoenix Children’s acute inpatient rehabilitation program.
+• Pediatric Feeding Disorders Clinic: Our Feeding Disorders Clinic is a collaboration between the GI team and the Phoenix Children’s acute inpatient rehabilitation program.
 It is the only medical program in Arizona providing comprehensive, multidisciplinary care for children with severe feeding disturbances.

 Treatments and Procedures